M. C. C. Higher Secondary School: Headmasters and their Contributions

 Rev. Dr. William Miller took over in 1862.
 The School which until then was going through rough weather grew into a college too.
 The college (MCC College) was founded in a 375-acre (1.52 km2) wooded campus under his leadership.
 He who created hostels and several academic and cultural associations, and this shaped MCC into a premier educational institution in South Asia.

 In 1877, the school got its present name “Madras Christian College”.
-The school grew in strength and reputation, an the curriculum was updated and made more comprehensive.
+The school grew in strength and reputation, and the curriculum was updated and made more comprehensive.

 In the course of time, it became clear that the school should move to a larger, quieter, and healthier site; and the effort to move the school to a new locale was intensified by Mr. Kuruvilla Jacob who became the Head Master in 1931.
 The present site at Chetpet, then called Napier Garden was purchased, and the school moved into the newly constructed building in the year 1950.

 It was during Mr. Kuruvilla Jacob's time that the school reached its peak of excellence in both curricular and extra-curricular activities.

 In 1962 Mr. Matthias took over as Headmaster.
 He formed the first Parent-Teacher Association.
 With the help of the association and other friends Mr. Mathisas added the seventh standard block, equipped the laboratories and started new programmes.

 In 1967 Mr. E. D. Savarirayan succeeded Mr. Mathias as Headmaster of the school.
 He succeeded in adding to the school new Chemistry and physics laboratories.

 Dr. Clement Felix became the Headmaster in 1973.
 He started a number of curricular and building projects.
 The swimming pool, the auditorium, the junior and the higher secondary hostels, NCC rooms, the Britannia Amritraj Tennis Academy, and the MRF Pace Foundation bear ample testimony to his untiring efforts to build the school to excellence.
 It was during his tenure that, the higher secondary course was introduced.

 Dr. A. Jefferson Christopher became Headmaster in the year 1992.
 He upgraded the institution by setting up a computer laboratory, Junior Science lab, Basketball Court, and various other facilities.
 He is good in public speaking.
 He was born and educated in Nazareth, Tamil Nadu, a small Christian town near Tirunelveli.

-Mr. G. J. Manohar took over as the headmaster and correspondent in the year 2006.
+Dr. G. J. Manohar became the headmaster and correspondent in the year 2006.
 He started the nursery and primary sections, and constructed a new block to accommodate the sixth, seventh and eighth standards.
 He introduced innovative methods and technology into classrooms, like the Smart Board Classes.
 He has also revived the OBA to harness their good will and support for the expanding programmes.
 His initiatives include coaching classes and special classes for students, career guidance, NIE (Newspaper In Education) programme, student exchange programs (The school works with AFS and sends students to United States & Japan), Health Insurance and school mate.

+Mr.G.
+Jebadoss Thinakaran took over as the headmaster in the year 2024.